tigermlt/to_be_delete/test.md

 ### Finding Motifs and Graphlets

 Finding size-k motifs/graphlets requires us:
-1) enumerate all size-k connected subgraphs,
+1) enumerate all size-k connected subgraphs;
 2) count the number of occurrences of each subgraph type.

 Just knowing if a certain subgraph exists in a graph is a hard computational problem.
 Also, computation time grows exponentially as the size of the motif/graphlet increases.